vivint/selenium-docker/README.md

     factory.scrub_containers()
     ```

-    This will do a search in the default Docker engine for all containers that use
-    our `browser` and `dynamic` labels.
+    This will do a search in the default Docker engine for all containers that use our `browser` and `dynamic` labels.

-- The library uses [`gevent`](http://www.gevent.org/contents.html) for its concurrency idioms.
+- We use [`gevent`](http://www.gevent.org/contents.html) for its concurrency idioms.

-- This library calls `gevent.monkey.patch_socket` to communicate with Docker engine via REST.
+- We call `gevent.monkey.patch_socket` to communicate with Docker engine via REST.
 Other libraries may need to be patched contingent on what your project is trying to accomplish.

   Read about [monkey patching](http://www.gevent.org/intro.html#monkey-patching) on the gevent website.